 A skilled (or lucky) person can maintain some control over the pattern, but concentrating on that can make it easy to get distracted from keeping the piece below the silver melting point.
 This is why larger pieces of reticulated jewellery, and sets that are evidently from the same piece based on pattern are more valuable.

 No two pieces of reticulation are the same and even within the same piece a pattern can be very regular but will never have a true repeat.

 Like so many silversmithing techniques, reticulation takes practice.

-If you want to learn more and try your hand at this wonderfully organic process, sign up for our ‘reticulated cuff’ class taught by the talented Kelly Allanson.
-You can also check out our pinterest page ‘Reticulation Inspiration’ for some eye candy and a peak at how versatile this process is.
+Check out our Pinterest page ‘Reticulation Inspiration’ for some eye candy and a peak at how versatile this process is.